What you need to know right now about the 2018 midterm elections

 Races to watch: PA-01 (Fitzpatrick), PA-05 (open, Meehan), PA-06 (Costello), PA-07 (open, Dent), PA-08 (Cartwright), PA-10 (Perry), PA-17 (Rothfus)

-November outlook: Democratic Sen. Bob Casey could face a tough re-election if Republicans raise enough money and run a strong campaign in the commonwealth.
+Sen. Bob Casey could face a tough re-election if Republicans raise enough money and run a strong campaign in the commonwealth.
 CNN currently rates seven of the 18 House seats as key races to watch.
+New districts

-New districts that were handed down by the state Supreme Court after ruling the current lines were gerrymandered in favor of the GOP could put more seats in play come the fall.
+that were handed down by the state Supreme Court after ruling the current lines were gerrymandered in favor of the GOP could put more seats in play

 Primary date: Tuesday, May 22

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.